 While owner-occupied loans are for people intending to live in the property they’re purchasing, investor loans are usually for people wanting to rent their property out to others.

-Investor loans will often come with slightly higher rates and stricter eligibility criteria because they are more risky to a lender.
+Investor loans will often come with slightly higher rates and stricter eligibility criteria because they are riskier to a lender.
 The uncertainty of the rental market means an investor can’t always guarantee their property will generate rental income, meaning it might be more difficult for them to make their mortgage repayments.

-Use ubank’s mortgage calculators
+Use Ubank’s mortgage calculators

 Don’t be afraid to use our borrowing power calculator if you’re unsure how much you can borrow.
 This will give you a good idea of what you can borrow and what your repayments will look like once your loan is underway.
 You can then make a rational decision considering the above factors to work out how much is responsible for you to borrow and how much could potentially put you into financial stress.